Women in Mauritania

 Issues impacting Women in Mauritanian society include female genital mutilation, child marriage, and polygamy.

 The practice of Leblouh (البلوح) is the practice of force-feeding girls from as young as five, through to teenagers, in Mauritania, Western Sahara, and southern Morocco, where obesity is traditionally regarded as being desirable.

 Older women called "fatteners" force the young girls to consume enormous quantities of food and liquid, inflicting pain on them if they do not eat and drink.
 One way of inflicting pain is to pinch a limb between two sticks.
-A six-year-old might typically be forced to drink 20 litre of camel's milk, and eat two kilos of pounded millet mixed with two cups of butter, every day.
+A six-year-old girl might typically be forced to drink 20 litre of camel's milk, and eat two kilos of pounded millet mixed with two cups of butter, every day.
 Although the practice is abusive, mothers claim there is no other way to secure a good future for their children.

 The practice goes back to the 11th century, and has been reported to have made a significant comeback in Mauritania after a military junta took over Mauritania in 2008.

 Demographics

 As of July 2016, the estimated population of Mauritania is 3,677,293 people.
 The median age of Mauritanian women is 21.4 years.
 Life expectancy at birth is 65.4 years.
 The ethnic groups are: black Moors 40%, white Moors 30%, sub-Saharan Mauritanians 30%.
-Almost all the population practices Islam (see Religion in Mauritania).
+All the population practices Islam (see Religion in Mauritania).
 Urbanization is 53.7%.